-In addition to creating our online materials, we are also translating our materials into the world's most spoken languages and working with schools on innovating how learning is done in the classroom.
-Find out more at (http://www.khanacademy.org/about).
+In addition to creating our online materials, we also translate our materials into the world's most spoken languages and work with schools on innovating how learning is done in the classroom.
+Read more about Khan Academy's goals at (http://www.khanacademy.org/about).

-Khan Academy was started by Salman Khan.
+Khan Academy was founded by Salman Khan.
 Sal was born and raised in New Orleans, Louisiana.
-His mother was born in Calcutta, India and his father was born in Barisal, Bangladesh.
-He is a former hedge fund analyst with degrees from MIT and Harvard.
+His mother was born in Calcutta, India; and his father was born in Barisal, Bangladesh.
+Sal is a former hedge fund analyst with degrees from MIT and Harvard.

 How was Khan Academy started?